timothypesi/Email_Classifer_Using_Pandas/README.md

 # Email_Classifer

-Use Pandas string contains function to find and classify emails as corporate or personal using email abbreviations such as @gmail.com, @hotmail in my dataset in python
+Using Pandas string contains function to find and classify emails as corporate or personal using email abbreviations such as @gmail.com, @hotmail in my dataset in python